mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

 So, whenever the complex numbers are broken down in $$Z= A+Bi$$ form, they can be easily used in a calculation and get ordered in the complex plane.

-A complex plain is just a 2-D extension of a real number plain, where the X-axis is a real number line, and Y-axis is an imaginary line (which mimics like a real number line).
+A complex plane is just a 2-D extension of a real number plane, where the X-axis is a real number line, and Y-axis is an imaginary line (which mimics like a real number line).
 In the complex plane, each complex number has its unique address like `(1, 1+1i)`, `(1, 1+2i)` and so on.

 In code, this is how I am doing-